byoung/me/projects.md

 ## Randomization and Trial Supply Management -- Medidata

 The world’s first fully configurable randomization and trial supply management system (RTSM).
-I personally contributed over 3,000 commits to a SIMT Rails application that became the company’s highest revenue-generating product after their flagship product, Rave.
+I personally contributed over 3,000 commits to a SIMT Rails application and led a team of 20+ engineers, testers and product managers.
+Balance was a 0-1 product and quickly became the company’s highest revenue-generating product after their flagship product, Rave.
 Launched in 2009, the product was at the forefront of technology and software development at the time, featuring:
 * TDD (RSpec) and BDD (Cucumber/Selenium) for fully automated testing
 * CI/CD pipeline automation to run tests and create a validation portal automatically with every merged pull request, ensuring the system was always in a "deployable" state
 * Rapid Application Development (RAD) despite regulatory requirements for independent peer review of 20,000+ pull requests